 Instructions for completing the regulatory training

 - Click on "CITI LOGIN" button above.

 - There will be a table titled "West Virginia University Courses" listing the courses you have taken.

 - If the course(s) you need to take is/are not listed, click ‘Add a Course or Update Learner Group’ in the box at the bottom labeled “My Learner Tools for West Virginia University”.

-- Choose the course(s) that most directly reflects the work you will be doing by adding a checkmark in the box associated with the course(s) in Question 4 (or Question 5 if you only need to take the Refresher course).
-Question 6 lists optional species specific courses
+- Question 4 - Choose the course(s) that most directly reflects the work you will be doing by adding a checkmark in the box associated with the course(s) OR, if a completed course in Question 4 has expired, the researcher may take the abbreviated Refresher course offered in Question 5; AND

 - Scroll to the bottom and click the ‘Submit’ button